kevinho6/Three-Card-Poker/README.md

 *This program was written in Python 2.7 using PyCharm*

+*Quick Fixes*
+- Pair should include the high card
+- Else should calculate the entire cost of the hand (same method as flush)

 **Functionality**

 This program takes in as input a block of text involving: the number of players on the first line and a player id and value of each of their three cards on each subsequent line.
 It outputs the winner(s) of the match in one line.